antondudakov/homebrew-meetings-notes/PRIVACY.md

 3. (Optional) Revoke permissions in System Settings → Privacy & Security

 **To delete the app:**
-1. Drag Meetins Notes.app to Trash
+1. Drag Meetings Notes.app to Trash
 2. Delete the data folder (above)
 3. Permissions are automatically revoked